Carbondale

 Tip (click me)

-Laying a red card slightly over its source card will help to record which card was built from where.
+Slightly overlapping a red card with source card will help to record which card was built from where.
 When building East or West, lay the newly-built red card sideways.

 Click here to see the example tableau again.